 What About Advanced ‘Buy The Dip’ Strategies?

 I’m looking at one metric today: price.
-If you’re making investing decisions based solely on price, then “buying the dip” is a losing strategy.
+If you’re making investment decisions based solely on price, then “buying the dip” is a losing strategy.

 But I’m sure there are ‘buy the dip’ strategies that utilize other metrics that might work.
 For example, imagine a strategy tied to the P/E or CAPE ratios.